FormidableLabs/victory-native-xl/website/docs/getting-started.md

       <CartesianChart data={DATA} xKey="day" yKeys={["highTmp"]}>
         {/* 👇 render function exposes various data, such as points. */}
         {({ points }) => (
-          // 👇 and we'll use the Line component to render a line graph.
+          // 👇 and we'll use the Line component to render a line path.
           <Line points={points.highTmp} color="red" strokeWidth={3} />
         )}
       </CartesianChart>